signaldatascience/R-curriculum/assignments/1-r-programming/5-adv-problems/r-adv-problems.md

 * Write a function `to_decimal(b)` which takes a binary representation `b` and returns the corresponding decimal integer.

 The bitwise XOR operation takes two binary numbers of equal length and outputs another number of the same length, where the $i$th position in the output is 1 if the $i$th positions in the two input numbers are different and 0 if they are the same.
-For example, $0101 \mathrm{\ XOR\ } 0011 = 0110$ and $0010 \mathrm{\ XOR\ } 1010 = 1000$.
+For example, $0101 \oplus 0011 = 0110$ and $0010 \oplus 1010 = 1000$.

 * Implement bitwise XOR as `bitwise_xor(a, b)`.
 If the inputs are of different lengths, remember to pad the shorter binary number with zeroes on the left.